runlevel5/cde-rpm/README.md

 Starting a CDE session
 ----------------------

 There are two ways to log into CDE on Fedora.
+Before either, make sure rpcbind is running (ToolTalk and the calendar daemon need it):

+    sudo systemctl enable --now rpcbind.service
+    sudo systemctl enable --now rpc.cmsd.service   # only if you use dtcm

 ### Option 1: `startx` from a TTY (no display manager change needed)